Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Uniqueness of Admissible Fock Space Tensor Product Categorifications

-It remains to handle the case where $p^\bullet = q^\bullet = 0$.
+It remains to consider $p^\bullet = q^\bullet = 0$.
 This case proceeds identically by induction on $p^\circ$ and $q^\circ$.
-However, we should use upper admissible splitting instead of lower admissible splitting, Corollary \ref{cor:circ_action_weak_tilting} in place of Lemma \ref{lem:weak_tilting_action} and diagram (\ref{eqn:diagram3}) in place of diagram (\ref{eqn:diagram0}).
-We leave the details to the reader. \end{proof}
+One should use upper admissible splitting instead of lower admissible splitting, Corollary \ref{cor:circ_action_weak_tilting} instead of Lemma \ref{lem:weak_tilting_action} and diagram (\ref{eqn:diagram3}) instead of diagram (\ref{eqn:diagram0}).
+We leave details to the reader. \end{proof}

-\begin{cor} Let $\cC$ be a level $m$ restricted mixed admissible MFTPC.
-Then, the subquotient $\cC(m,m)$ has a contravariant autoequivalence sending standards to costandards and preserving simple objects. \end{cor}

-\begin{proof} Thanks to \ref{lem:restricted_multifock_opposite}, $\cC^{\op}$ is also a restricted MFTPC of the same type, but with standard objects given by the costandard objects in $\cC$.
-Thus, the result follows from Theorem \ref{thm:mixed_admissible_uniqueness}. \end{proof}